 The Oleksandr Dovzhenko National Center (Dovzhenko Center) is the largest Ukrainian State Film Archive.
 It preserves more than 5000 titles of Ukrainian, Russian, European and American films from 1910.
 There is a familiar image of the ‘Cine-Eye’ heading the ‘Documentary’ section of its site but a search for Людина з кіноапаратом (Liudyna z Kinoaparatom, Ukrainian for ‘Man with a Movie Camera’) produces no results, surprisingly.
 However, the Center has restored a copy of the film and DVDs are available from its on-line shop.

-The best available version is the 2014 EYE Film Institute/ Lobster Films HD restoration from Vertov’s original copy of the film left in Amsterdam after his European trip.
+The best available version is the 2014 EYE Film Institute/ Lobster Films HD restoration from Vertov’s original copy of the film left in Amsterdam after his 1931 European trip.
 The score is by the Alloy Orchestra.
-See later notes.
+See THE MOVIE for notes on the music.

 NOTE: ‘Man with a Movie Camera’ is in the public domain in Russia according to article 1281 of Book IV of the Civil Code of the Russian Federation No. 230-FZ of December 18, 2006 and article 6 of Law No. 231-FZ of the Russian Federation of December 18, 2006 (the Implementation Act for Book IV of the Civil Code of the Russian Federation).